 - The population may drop quickly should employment decrease

-- In mining areas, investment may be risky as supply and demand are volatile
+- In mining areas, an investment may be risky as supply and demand are volatile

 Before entering the regional property market, it may be ideal to consult a professional and discuss your options.
-An expert may be able to help you weight the pros and cons that a regional property investment have.
+An expert may be able to help you weigh the pros and cons that regional property investment has.